aatishb/patterncollider/README.md

 **Rotate**: Rotates the pattern about its center.
 (Rotations are about the center of the tiling pattern, not around the center of the viewable patch.
 When glide = 0 these are the same.)

-**Pan**: Pans the patch sideways.
-You can use pan in combination with rotate to move around the tiling pattern.
+**Glide**: Glides the patch sideways along the pattern.
+You can use glide in combination with rotate to explore the space of the tiling pattern.

-**Disorder**: Offsets each family of lines in the grid by a random amount.
-The size of the random offset is controlled by the disorder slider.
-This allowes you to explore a wider set of tiling patterns.
+**Disorder**: Smoothly interpolates the offsets for each family of lines to a random set of offsets.
+This nudges the grid lines about, allowing you to explore a wider set of tiling patterns than with the pattern slider alone.

-**Randomize**: Creates a new set of random offsets, so you jump to a different random pattern.
-This button only works when disorder > 0.
+**Randomize**: Randomizes the offsets, so you jump to a different pattern in the space of allowed tiling patterns.
+This is enabled when disorder > 0.

 **Share Pattern**: Copies the URL of this pattern to the clipboard for easy bookmarking & sharing.

 ## Size Settings

-**Radius**: Sets the radius of the circular patch of tiles.
+**Number of Pieces**: Sets the radius of the circular patch of tiles.
 Larger = more pieces, smaller = fewer pieces.

 **Zoom**: Zooms in or out of the pattern.